 Last month, there was a photo of a windshield repair in progress and asked Wise Crack readers to point out what was wrong with the photo.
 It was pleasing to get a number of immediate responses.
 Every technician who responded correctly identified at least one thing that was wrong with the photo.
 However, numerous technicians incorrectly identified that bridge placement as being in the Driver’s Primary Viewing Area or DPVA.
 Since there seems to be some confusion as to where the DPVA, is on a windshield, and perhaps more importantly, what the DPVA means to windshield repair technicians, we thought this subject might make for an interesting tech tip.

-Driver’s Primary Viewing Area (DPVA)
+Driver’s Primary Viewing Area

-Unfortunately, not everyone agrees with me however, so although not here yet, I believe there may come a day when the ROLAGS is the basis for a nationwide law, or at the very least the standard by which insurance companies create provisions for paying windshield repair claims.
-Therefore I believe that it is in the best interest of windshield repair technicians to adhere to the ROLAGS.
-Now, that does not mean that you have to agree with everything in the standard, or that the standard cannot be changed.
-In fact, it almost certainly will be changed as more technicians provide feedback for the ROLAGS committee to consider.
+Unfortunately, not everyone agrees with me.
+Although not here yet, I there may come a day when the ROLAGS is the basis for a nationwide law.
+At the very least, the standard by which insurance companies create provisions for paying windshield repair claims.
+Therefore, I believe that it is in the best interest of windshield repair technicians to adhere to the ROLAGS.
+Now, that does not mean that you have to agree with everything in the standard.
+The standard is not changing any time soon.
+In fact, it almost certainly change as more technicians provide feedback for the ROLAGS committee to consider.